Belo Horizonte’s Food Security Policy

 - The policy demonstrates a comprehensive integrated approach involving aspects of consumption, distribution, production and education.

-- SMASAN also collaborates with different governments – state and federal through financial partnerships.
+- SUSAN also collaborates with different governments – state and federal through financial partnerships.

-- Some of the programmes coordinated by SMASAN are co-funded by the federal government, such as the Subsidized Restaurant and School Meals programmes, as part of the national Zero Hunger Strategy of the Brazilian government.
+- Some of the programmes coordinated by SUSAN are co-funded by the federal government as part of the national Zero Hunger Strategy of the Brazilian government.

 - 18 different programmes, targeted at different population groups and dimensions of food insecurity, ensure the right to food and promote equity and the eradication of poverty.